Flight delays happen every day.

 The other reason is that your flight may get cancelled altogether.

 If the check-in time has changed, act accordingly.
-Wait at home or hotel if it's still enough of time etc. Double-check it once again before going to the airport.
+Wait for a while.
+Double-check the information once again before going to the airport.

 If the check-in time hasn’t changed, proceed as planned.